mwarning/openwrt-examples/README.md

 ### Introduction

-This project contains mutliple examples to show how to package an application for [LEDE](https://lede-project.org).
+This project contains multiple examples to show how to package an application for [LEDE](https://lede-project.org).
 The examples were tested with the LEDE-17.01 release.

 Feel free to submit new examples and fix errors! :-)